leanback2020/azure-react-todo/README.md

-### This is a small react app, using Azure Static Web Site with GitHub workflow for CI/CD.
+### This is a small react app, using Azure Static Web Site with GitHub Actions/workflow for CI/CD.

-### The app is using a serverless backend with Azure Functions, to store data in a Mongo database
+### The app is using a serverless backend with Azure Functions, to store data in a Mongo database.

+### Auth0 is used for authentication

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).